Hillary Clinton email controversy: October 2016 – Additional investigation

+FBI officials reportedly decided to disclose the development despite its potential effect on the pending presidential election to preempt the possibility that it would be leaked in another way.

 On October 28, 2016, Comey informed Congress that "in connection with an unrelated case, the FBI has learned of the existence of emails that appear pertinent to the investigation."
 He said the FBI will take "appropriate investigative steps designed to allow investigators to review these emails to determine whether they contain classified information, as well as to assess their importance to our investigation."
 He added that the FBI "cannot yet assess whether or not this material may be significant."
 The FBI obtained a new search warrant to allow them to review Abedin's emails.

 Comey informed Congress of this additional investigation despite having been advised by Justice Department officials that such an announcement would violate department policies and procedures, including a policy not to comment on investigations close to an election.
 Comey later explained, in a letter to FBI employees, "We don't ordinarily tell Congress about ongoing investigations, but here I feel an obligation to do so given that I testified repeatedly in recent months that our investigation was completed."
 Law enforcement sources added that he feared he would be accused of concealing relevant information if he did not disclose it.

 News of this renewed investigation being revealed shortly before the U.S. presidential election led to the announcement being described as an "October surprise," and prompted statements from both the Democratic and Republican campaigns.
 Donald Trump repeated his characterization that Hillary Clinton's email usage as secretary of state was "worse than Watergate."
 Clinton called for the FBI to immediately release all information about the newly discovered emails and said she was confident the FBI would not change its earlier conclusion that there is no basis for criminal prosecution.
 Senator Dianne Feinstein (D-CA) said she was "shocked" by the letter, saying it "played right into the political campaign of Donald Trump."

+On November 4, 2016, Giuliani was asked about his October 26, 2016 comments on Fox News: